dboudreau00/Xault-Wallet/README.md

 Built on the official Monero tools (`monerod`, `monero-wallet-rpc`) — this project drives them rather than reimplementing Monero's cryptography.
 UI built with [Avalonia](https://avaloniaui.net/).
 Brought to life in harmony — <https://dboudreau.dev>

+XaultWallet is client-only: No service, no fee, no churning or mixing.
+It drives the official Monero binary and nothing more.